TransportServer resources

 listener The listener on NGINX that will accept incoming connections/datagrams. listener Yes

 host The host (domain name) of the server.
 Must be a valid subdomain as defined in RFC 1123, such as my-app or hello.example.com.
 Wildcard domains like *.example.com are not allowed.
-Required for TLS Passthrough load balancing. string No
+When specified, NGINX will use this host for SNI-based routing.
+For TLS Passthrough, this field is required.
+For TCP with TLS termination, specifying the host enables SNI routing and requires specifying a TLS secret. string No

 tls The TLS termination configuration.
 Not supported for TLS Passthrough load balancing. tls No